nbouvrette/svgfallback/README.md

 	window.addEventListener('load', function(){SVGfallback('png')}, false);

-3) You're done - all you need to make sure is that each image, as the fallback version in the same path.
+3) You're done - all you need to make sure is that each image, has the fallback version in the same path.
 For example, if you have /images/test.svg (using the default .png extension), you need to have /images/test.png available.

 For best results, make sure the fallback image size is the same as the one selected for the .svg